deeeed/universe/docs/AI_WORKFLOW.md

 Below are the main workflow prompts used for generating development specifications, PR descriptions, and PR summaries.

+-- Generate commit prompt
+-- Follow up prompt: "generate one commit command to copy/paste consolidating the different suggestions into one commit message"

 ## Create Development Specification

 Please help me define the specifications for "{feature name}" considering the following aspects: